awebfactory/mongo-react-hapi-node/README.md

 ## Redux State Shape Template Designer

-Set up and test your action creators, reducers, with a simple set of forms.
+Just something I am setting up to play around with action creators, reducers, and the best way of integrating forms